 - Physical items in our collection or personal items that faculty or departments drop off.

-- Purchase of new items.
-We may in some cases be able to purchase high demand print and electronic resources.
+- We may in some cases be able to purchase high demand print and electronic resources.

 Guides and Resources

 |Phone||519-253-3000 Ext.
 3402|